Memphisd/LPN-decoded/README.md

 - BKW reduction
 - generation of a pool where last x coordinates of LPN vectors are fixed to zero

 The parameters have to be modified via header files.
-Setup scripts are coming soon.